wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     than to the parent elements.
 This change was already introduced in ggplot2 3.3.0 but not listed in the changelog. (@thomasp85, #3683)

+    !end-bullet!
+-   !begin-bullet!
--   Facets now handle layers containing no data (@yutannihilation,
+    Facets now handle layers containing no data (@yutannihilation,
     #3853).

+    !end-bullet!
+-   !begin-bullet!
--   A newly added geom `geom_density_2d_filled()` and associated stat `stat_density_2d_filled()` can draw filled density contours (@clauswilke, #3846).
+    A newly added geom `geom_density_2d_filled()` and associated stat `stat_density_2d_filled()` can draw filled density contours
+    (@clauswilke, #3846).

+    !end-bullet!
+-   !begin-bullet!
--   A newly added `geom_function()` is now recommended to use in conjunction with/instead of `stat_function()`.
-In addition, `stat_function()` now works with transformed y axes, e.g. `scale_y_log10()`, and in plots containing no other data or layers (@clauswilke, #3611, #3905, #3983).
+    A newly added `geom_function()` is now recommended to use in conjunction with/instead of `stat_function()`.
+In addition,
+    `stat_function()` now works with transformed y axes, e.g. `scale_y_log10()`, and in plots containing no other data or layers (@clauswilke, #3611, #3905, #3983).

+    !end-bullet!
+-   !begin-bullet!
--   Fixed a bug in `geom_sf()` that caused problems with legend-type autodetection (@clauswilke, #3963).
+    Fixed a bug in `geom_sf()` that caused problems with legend-type autodetection (@clauswilke, #3963).

+    !end-bullet!
+-   !begin-bullet!
--   Support graphics devices that use the `file` argument instead of `fileneame` in `ggsave()` (@bwiernik, #3810)
+    Support graphics devices that use the `file` argument instead of `fileneame` in `ggsave()` (@bwiernik, #3810)

+    !end-bullet!
+-   !begin-bullet!
--   Default discrete color scales are now configurable through the `options()` of `ggplot2.discrete.colour` and `ggplot2.discrete.fill`.
+    Default discrete color scales are now configurable through the `options()` of `ggplot2.discrete.colour` and
+    `ggplot2.discrete.fill`.
 When set to a character vector of colour codes (or list of character vectors) with sufficient length, these